johnwcowan/r7rs-work/ProcessesCowan.md

-  * If the value is the symbol `null`, the port in the child process is connected to the null device (`/dev/null` in Posix, `NUL` in Windows), so that an attempt to read from the port produces an immediate end of file, and an attempt to write to the port fails.
+  * If the value is the symbol `null`, the port in the child process is connected to the null device (`/dev/null` in Posix, `NUL` in Windows), so that an attempt to read from the port produces an immediate end of file, and an attempt to write to the port is ignored.

-  * If the value is the symbol `binary-pipe` or `textual-pipe`, a pipe is created.
-    If the key is `stdin`,
-    the output side of the pipe is connected to the child process;
-    if the key is `stdout`,
-    the input side of the pipe is connected to the child process.
-    The other side of the pipe can be obtained in the parent process from the process object returned by `make-process`.

 *exact integer*